 to melt snow, ice, and frost on the windshield, windows, and mirrors.
 This also warms the high voltage Battery as needed.

-By using Trip Planner (if available in your market region) to navigate to a Tesla charging location, Model S pre-heats the high voltage battery to ensure when you arrive at the charger, the temperature of the battery is optimal and ready to charge.
+By using Trip Planner (if available) to navigate to a Tesla charging location, Model S pre-heats the high voltage Battery to ensure when you arrive at the charger, the temperature of the Battery is optimal and ready to charge.
 This reduces the amount of time it takes to charge.
 See (see Trip Planner).

-- In the mobile app, go to Climate, swipe up from the bottom and select Defrost Car, which helps melt snow, ice, and frost on the windshield, windows, and mirrors.
+In the mobile app, go to Climate and select Defrost Car, which helps melt snow, ice, and frost on the windshield, windows, and mirrors.

-- Use the mobile app to schedule a service appointment for Tesla to provide hydrophobic coating to the side and rear windows (not the front) for a nominal fee.
+Use the mobile app to schedule a service appointment for Tesla to provide hydrophobic coating to the side and rear windows (not the front windshield) for a nominal fee.